 Artemus hardly reacted as he opened the saddlebag down to his left, withdrawing a small pouch of the herbal amphetamine known as feverlew and placing a pinch in the back of his mouth.
 Beside him, Hazel followed suit, removing her helmet just long enough to do the same.
 Artemus checked the contents of a separate leather bag dangling on the opposite side of his saddle, opening it to reveal the reagents inside.

 "Prepare to advance."

 "Yes, sir," Hazel acknowledged, and twisted in her saddle to convey a series of hand signals to the golden riders behind them.

-“Now.
-Let us test the extent of their fortune.”
+"There's a destiny in those two, but let’s test the extent of their fortune.
+Imprison Thean's pet in Mirror Lake if you can.
+Kill them if you must."
 Artemus rolled his armored shoulders back and flexed his hands on the reins.
-"On me," he bellowed, and they were off, pounding the ground like rolling thunder, forming lines of three abreast; gliding with an uncanny gracefulness despite their heavy armor.
+"On me," he bellowed, and they were off, pounding the ground like rolling thunder, forming lines of three abreast; gliding with an uncanny gracefulness despite their armor— which must have been weightless.

 He found himself back in Bryce Valley.

 Jace had to squint against what was now, suddenly, bright sunshine.

 "The Illumanar — or golden riders as you've been calling them — were once the protectors of the Luna Scarlet Monks who inhabited this valley.
 What Veil'driel historians would refer to as wizards or ... ancient druids ... because this continent remembers nothing by design.
 Has lost its soul, one might say.
 Artemus became their leader over thirty years ago now.
 At the end of the Looking Glass War."